w3c/opentrack-cg/spec/model/overview.md

 #### Scoring Points

-Combined competitions use IAAF Scoring Tables to assign points according to performances.
+Combined events use IAAF Scoring Tables to assign points according to performances.
 There is no specific code for `points`.

 ### Gender